 So, when I did get pregnant finally – everyone was shocked.
-I was always aware that having a baby would transform our lives.
+I was always aware that your life changes after having a baby.
 We were happy-go-lucky, loved to travel, watch live comedy shows and movies and now this little fellow would surely create havoc in our perfect life.

 Full change ahead

 - Gourmet meals earlier comprised fresh herbs, fancy cheese and wine combinations and usage of multiple recipe books.
-They transformed into a combination of bread, jam, peanut butter and cheese slices and as an added bonus Gerber’s banana and mixed berry pudding.
+They transformed into a combination of bread, jam, peanut butter and cheese slices and as an added bonus, Gerber’s banana and mixed berry pudding.

 - The most important battery operated gadget became the breast pump of course.

 Apart from all of the above, my husband and I, after the baby, functioned like roommates mostly, as we had this beautiful and tiny chaperone between us!
 Fortunately, my husband didn’t hesitate to help or worry about his testosterone levels while assisting in so-called mommy duties (diaper changes, putting baby to bed, baby massages and giving the baby a burp after a feed).
-And so, as the family grew, so did the love.